 Some of the best baseball stadium food can be found in the Northeast.
 Stadium food has evolved and, these days, the menu extends far beyond franks and peanuts (not to discount the classics).
 Each food is a reflection of the city from which it hails, injecting home team spirit into every bite.

 Prepare to get hungry.
 Here are our must-try foods at each stadium.
-After you’ve read through the list, search for discounted game tickets at AAA.com/Discounts and try them for yourself.
+After you’ve read through the list, search for discounted game tickets and try them for yourself.